Tararua Tramping Club

 Although tramping is our most popular activity, there are many other ways you can enjoy yourself with the club, including family trips, snow sports, day walks, conservation. biking, youth programme and climbing and mountaineering.
 Have a look at our activities page for more details. ...

-Our schedule is packed with all kinds of trips, all year round.
+Our event schedule is packed with all kinds of trips and activities, all year round.

 At our next meeting: